 Imagine spending years in chronic, debilitating pain with no definite diagnosis.
-Upon learning that it’s endometriosis, if you chose to seek treatment, you face losing your reproductive organs and the chance to be a parent.
+Upon learning that it’s endometriosis, if you chose to seek treatment, you face losing your reproductive organs and the option to be a parent.

 Pain, infertility, and ignorance: this is the reality for endometriosis patients.

 Elise Courtois, Ph.D., is a research scientist in the at The Jackson Laboratory for Genomic Medicine in Farmington, Conn.
 She recently launched a research project to study the genetics of endometriosis, and The Department of Defense awarded a $378,000 Discovery Award to Courtois for this work, which will help develop foundational knowledge about endometriosis.
 She hopes to help afflicted endometriosis patients, like her close friend Patricia Muñoz Jimenez.

 “Endometriosis took my smile away for many years.
 It was a long and hard journey to get to where I finally am,” Muñoz Jimenez says.
-She is only one of the 1 in 10 women who suffer from endometriosis during their reproductive years.
-“I am pleased that [Courtois] will conduct her research on a disease that is still misunderstood by so many women, society, and even some clinicians.”
+Her case is only one instance of the 1 in 10 people with uteruses who are afflicted by endometriosis during their reproductive years.
+“I am pleased that [Courtois] will conduct her research on a disease that is still misunderstood by so many, by society, and even by some clinicians.”

 Endometriosis arises when tissue that usually lines the inside of the uterus — the endometrium — grows outside of the womb, creating complex ectopic lesions.
 The endometrium-like lesions are painful and can severely affect the quality of life.